 A real-time dashboard in the Electronic Medical Records software enables the user to see all important workflow operations of their practice at a single glance.
 The dashboard allows you to see all data in the form of charts and graphs.

-Practice analytics tools usually integrate with the existing Practice Management (PM) software or EHRs which enables to gather data and information from varied sources.
+Practice analytics tools usually integrate with the existing Practice Management (PM) software or EHRs which enables gathering data and information from varied sources.

 Reporting tools in the software system help to translate data into actionable information.